(916) 750-0073

 • What people are willing to pay (Let the market set your prices) = Set your prices based on what the market will bear.
 What are people willing to pay?
 How much can they afford to pay?
 How much is your work worth to them?
 If they didn't pay you, would they have to take a day off work to get it done?
 Are they willing to pay you to keep from dealing with the stress?

 Personally, I do a little of everything.
 We have lengthy discussions about pricing in chapter meetings.
-Most LDAs find a niche specialize in it and stick to that one area of practice.
+Most LDAs find a niche then specialize in it or stick to one area of practice.
 Everyone is different.
-Each LDA prepares an motion differently.
-Is there a page limit on the declaration?
-Do you including filing?
-Is service by mail included, etc. ?
+Not all motions are created equally.

 Picture